SAP-samples/integration-suite-partner-directory-accelerator-for-pipeline-concept/README.md

 ![Replication Page Image](images/ReplicationPage.png)

-The replication table shows alternative partners (similar to the [alternative partners table](#alternative-partners-table)) and is extended by a checkbox column.
+The replication table shows alternative partners and is extended by a checkbox column.
 By clicking a checkbox in a row, the alternative partner is selected for replication.
+In this table, the alternative partners of the [alternative partners table](#alternative-partners-table) are shown as well as the alternative partners for [landscape stages](#landscape-stages).

+Selecting an alternative partner means that during replication, all binary parameters and string parameters with the same Pid are replicated as well.

 #### (De)Select all shown entries

 The buttons "Deselect all shown entries" and "Select all shown entries" on the bottom allow to (de)select multiple alternative partners at once.
 This can be used in combination with the [search option](#search-option) which with you can filter for specific entries and select all these filtered entries at once.

-#### Replication to another Tenant
+#### Dialog for Replication to another Tenant

 ![Replication Page Dialog](images/ReplicationDialog.png)

 Once you have selected all alternative partners to replicate, you can click on "Replicate to another Tenant".
 By using the dropdown menu, you need to select your target tenant from the list of tenants you previously added.

 You can decide to overwrite entries which already exist in the target tenant.
 If the checkbox is not checked, only HTTP Post requests are sent to create new entries.
 If the combination of keys of an entry already exist, the request will fail.
 In contrast, if the checkbox is checked, an HTTP Post request is sent at first.
 If the combination of keys already exist, the tools sends an additional HTTP Put request to overwrite the existing entry in the target tenant.

+If you select "Include SAP_Integration_Suite_Landscape", all string parameters having the Pid "SAP_Integration_Suite_Landscape" are included in the replication.

 The button "Replicate x alternative partners with binary / string parameters to selected tenant" starts the replication to the selected tenant.
 Depending (among others) on the number of replicated entries and your network connection, this can take some time.
 During replication, you can see details in the logs.
 Once finished, the view is switched to the [alternative partners page](#alternative-partners-page) of the target tenant.